zjestrella-r7/plugin-sdk-docs/SPEC.md

 ### Step 3: Running and Testing Your Plugin

 Now that your plugin shell has been built, let's play around with some of the Plugin commands that come code generated with the plugin shell.
 You'll find an executable file `<name>-run` in your plugin directory that can be used for running and testing your plugin.
+The `make` task runs `make runner`, which creates the `<name>-run` executable.

 To see what commands your plugin executable supports, try running: